gummikana/NoMoreMeat/rules.md

 1. Or Taking a lifestyle choice
 -------------------------------

-When drawing a lifestyle choice card they can take either the lifestyle choice card that is face up on the table -OR- the face down card that is on top of the lifestyle choice deck.
+When drawing a lifestyle choice card the player can take either the lifestyle choice card that is face up on the table -OR- the face down card that is on top of the lifestyle choice deck.
 The selected lifestyle choice card is placed face up in front of the player.

 After this a new lifestyle choice card is flipped up next to the lifestyle choice deck.